-Send cover letter, resume and salary history to firstname.lastname@example.org by July 16, 2021.
+Send cover letter, resume, and salary history to firstname.lastname@example.org

 • Complete daily equipment checks and data collection.

-• Conduct laboratory analyses in the LPVRSA certified laboratory.
+• Conduct laboratory analyses (BOD, TSS, NH3, P, Fecal Coliform, MLSS) in the LPVRSA certified laboratory.

 • Conduct daily primary sludge wasting.

 • Conduct daily secondary sludge wasting in order to maintain targeted sludge age and sludge volume.

 • Operate the Belt Filter Presses complying with Land Application standards for biosolids disposal.